Energetic Considerations in Quantum Target Ranging: Quantum channel position finding

 \subsection{CPF using classical light}

 In a classical strategy, the source is described as a state with positive P-representation with a tensor product structure over the system, $\otimes_{i=1}^m \sigma$.
 This represents a statistical mixture of coherent states where each of the $m$ boxes is irradiated by $M$ modes and $M N_S$ photons in total.
-For such a source, the minimum error probability is lower-bounded by the Helstrom limit
+For such a source, the minimum error probability is lower-bounded by the Helstrom limit, which is the performance of the minimum error probability quantum receiver, given by